 The Chairman then came to the third point which he wished to deal with, that is, the question of negotiations leading to a peace settlement.
 He felt, as the Commission had indicated in its Supplementary Report addressed to the Secretary-General on 23 October 1950, and as the representative of Turkey had declared in the Security Council, that the incidents between Israel and Syria were mainly due to the delay in beginning peace negotiations.

-It was desirable, in the event of the question being raised in the General Assembly or in the Security Council, that the governments of the countries represented on the General Assembly or in the Security Council, that the governments of the countries represented on the General Assembly or in the Security Council, that the governments of the countries represented on the General Assembly or in the Security Council, that the governments of the countries represented on the General Assembly or in the Security Council, that the governments of the countries represented on the General Assembly or in the Security Council, that the governments of the countries represented on the General Assembly or in the Security Council, that the governments of the countries represented on the General Assembly or in the Security Council, that the governments of the countries represented on the General Assembly or in the Security Council, that the governments of the countries represented on the General Assembly or in the Security Council, that the governments of the countries represented on the General Assembly or in the Security Council, that the governments of the government of the government of the term of the General Assembly or in the Security Council, that the government of the General Assembly or in the Security Council, that the government of the General Assembly or in the Security Council, that the government of the General Assembly or in the Security Council, that the government of the General Assembly or in the Security Council, that the government of the General Assembly or in the Secu the Commission should be able to give appropriate instructions to their delegations, and for that purpose it would be useful for them to know the views of the Commission.
-For that reason he suggested asking the Principal Secretary to prepare a draft joint note, setting forth the views of the members of the Commission, which the latter might then review and send to their respective governments with their personal comments.
+It was desirable, in the event of the question being raised in the General Assembly or in the Security Council, that the governments of the countries represented on the Commission should be able to give appropriate instructions to their delegations, and for that purpose it would be useful for them to know the views of the Commission.
+For that reason he suggested asking the Principal Secretary to prepare a draft joint note, setting forth the views of the members of the Commission, which the latter might then review and send to their respective rovernments with their personal comments.

+Following a remark by Mr. Palmer, the PRINCIPAL SECRETARY stated that working paper W/67 had not been drafted with a view to suggesting any action by the Commission, but as the basis for a discussion which would bring to light the views of the members of the Commission regarding the Israelo-Syrian conflict.

-Mr. de BOISANGER (France) felt that if it were decided in principle to send a note concealing the Israelo-Syrian dispute to the governments of the countries represented on the Commission and to communicate that note to the Secretary-General, then working paper W/67 might very well form the basis for discussion.
-In his opinion, it would be well not to delay too long in addressing such a note to the governments of the countries represented on the Commission; however, it would be necessary before doing so to wait the reactions of the parties to General negotiations.
+Mr. de BOISANGER (France) felt that if it were decided in principle to send a note concerning the Israelo-Syrian dispute to the governments of the countries represented on the Commission and to communicate that note to the Secretary-General, then working paper W/67 might very well form the basis for discussion.
+In his opinion, it would be well not to delay too long in addressing such a note to the governments of the countries represented on the Commission; however, it would be necessary before doing so to await the reactions of the parties to General Riley's negotiations.

 There was a further question which also called for consideration.
-Should the note be restricted to setting forth certain general considerations regarding the Commission's concern at the Israeli-Syrian dispute and stating that the members of the Commission would be in a position to make proposals if requested to do so by their governments, or should the Commission immediately make such proposals?
+Should the note be restricted to setting forth certain general considerations regarding the Commission's concern at the Israelo-Syrian dispute and stating that the members of the Commission would be in a position to make proposals if requested to do so by their governments, or should the Commission immediately make such proposals?
 At first sight he felt that the first solution would be the best, but the question would have to be considered further.

-Mr. PALMER (United States) and the CHAIRMAN both expressed the opinion that it would be preferable for the Commission, in drafting the note, merely to set forth general considerations and to indicate that it would be prepared, should the occasion arise, to formulate proposals.
+Mr. PAIMER (United States) and the CHAIRMAN both expressed the opinion that it would be preferable for the Commission, in drafting the note, merely to set forth general considerations and to indicate that it would be prepared, should the occasion arise, to formulate proposals.